Titisee-Neustadt

 Titisee-Neustadt ([ˌtɪtizeːˈnɔʏʃtat]) is a municipality in the district of Breisgau-Hochschwarzwald in Baden-Württemberg in southern Germany.
-It is made up of the six communities of Neustadt, Langenordnach, Rudenberg, Titisee, Schwärzenbach and Waldau.
+It is made up of the six Stadtteile (quarters) of Neustadt, Langenordnach, Rudenberg, Titisee, Schwärzenbach and Waldau.

 The town of Neustadt is a spa known for its Kneipp hydrotherapeutic and curative methods.
 Furthermore, it is a winter sport center.

 Geography

-The community of Titisee lies on the north shore of Titisee, a lake in the eastern Feldberg in the Black Forest, which ranges from 780 to 1192m above sea level.
-The community of Neustadt is found 5 km to the east.
+The Stadtteil of Titisee lies on the north shore of Titisee, a lake in the eastern Feldberg in the Black Forest, which ranges from 780 to 1192m above sea level.
+The Stadtteil of Neustadt is found 5 km to the east.
 The town lies on a small river called the Seebach (Lake Brook) as it comes in from Feldberg-Bärental to feed Titisee, as the Gutach (Good Water) as it flows out of the lake, and east of Neustadt, where it merges with the Haslach to become a whitewater torrent, as the Wutach (Furious Water).
 After flowing out of the town, it passes through the well known Wutachschlucht (Wutach Gorge), and ends by emptying into the Rhine.

 Titisee-Neustadt's highest point is the Hochfirst, a peak overlooking the lake on the municipal boundary with Lenzkirch and marked by the Hochfirst Tower.
 It is 1192 m high.

 History

-Titisee-Neustadt is divided into six communities (Neustadt, Langenordnach, Rudenberg, Schwärzenbach, Titisee, Waldau) which historically have been separate, although they are now amalgamated into one municipality.
+Titisee-Neustadt is divided into six Stadtteile (Neustadt, Langenordnach, Rudenberg, Schwärzenbach, Titisee, Waldau) which historically have been separate, although they are now amalgamated into one municipality.